AddyLopez/codecademy-projects-fotomatic/README.md

 Student project for Codecademy Full Stack Path.

 **_Learning objective_**: To fix the layout and responsiveness of the broken website and reproduce the layout from the design spec provided.
-Since the HTML was already provided, this project specifically showcases skill in CSS and debugging.
+Since the HTML was already provided, _this project specifically showcases skill in CSS and debugging_.

 ## Features